wanhakim/GenAIStudio/README.md

  ## Reduce Barrier of Adoption with Low-Code: End-to-End GenAI App Development for Productivity

-  **🌟Key Highlights**
+  **🌟Key Capabilities**
- - 🛠️ Build & configure GenAI applications rapidly with low-code with no setup hassle
+ - 🛠️ Build & configure GenAI applications rapidly with low-code and no setup hassle
  - 🔍 Instant evaluation with sandbox on Kubernetes Namespace
  - 📊 Dynamic performance measurement & benchmarking with Grafana dashboarding via Prometheus
  - ⚙️ One-click deployment package generation for instant application setup